juhasev/sample-ninja-help/rewards.md

 This screen is for managing rewards, gift cards and redemption options that are already available within Sample Ninja.
 All reward redemptions that your panelist request must be manually approved in **Redemptions**.

+### Virtual Incentives

+Are you an existing client and need to reach your dedicated account manager?
+Email us at sampleninja@virtualincentives.com.

+New to SampleNinja and want to get started right away?
+Email us at sampleninja@virtualincentives.com or visit www.virtualincentives.com/sampleninja.

+Once you have obtained your account credentials you need click on the configure button and paste them in.
+Finally select the programs you would like to use with Sample Ninja.
+Each program must begin with SN_ prefix to unique identify the program.
+Do not use API keys that are in use in other platforms or you will loose ability to get Sample Ninja specific usage reporting.

 ### PayPal

 PayPal integration enables you distribute cash rewards to your panelists in a very convenient way.
 In order to use PayPal rewards, the user will need to register a commercial developer account with PayPal.